-Come to the annual Colorado Homeschool Day at the Capitol on April 13th and stand for educational and religious liberty with over a thousand other freedom-loving people from around the state.
+Come to the annual Colorado Homeschool Day at the Capitol in April and stand for educational and religious liberty with over a thousand other freedom-loving people from around the state.

 Homeschool Day at the Capitol is both a fun field trip (see below for all the activities) AND the #1 way to make an impact on your legislators’ support for homeschooling freedom.

 Enjoy your right to homeschool everyday by making a stand on this day!